Joe Cahill: Peace process

 In his later years as honorary life vice-president of Sinn Féin, Cahill was a strong supporter of Gerry Adams and the Good Friday Agreement.
 In 1994, a controversial but central aspect of the IRA's ceasefire was the granting of a limited visa by then United States President Bill Clinton to Cahill, in the face of opposition by John Major's government, for the purpose of trying to win support for the new Sinn Féin peace strategy from Irish American IRA supporters.

-In 1998 he stood in North Antrim in the elections to the Northern Ireland Assembly, but was unsuccessful.
+In 1998 he stood in North Antrim in the elections to the Northern Ireland Assembly, but was unsuccessful, coming tenth with 4.07% of the people's votes.

 Death

 Cahill died at age 84 in Belfast.
 He had been diagnosed with asbestosis, which he probably developed while working at the Harland & Wolff shipyards in his twenties.
 He and several other former shipyard workers later sued the company for their exposure to the dangerous substances but only won minimal compensation.
 An Irish republican flute band in Glasgow is named after Cahill.